DMAX (engines)

+DMAX is an American manufacturer of the Duramax V8 diesel engines for trucks, based in Dayton, Ohio.
+Engine production began in Moraine, Ohio in 2000.

+History

-DMAX is an American manufacturer of diesel engines for trucks, based in of Dayton, Ohio.
-DMAX, originally announced in 1997, is a 60-40 joint venture between and operated by General Motors and Isuzu.
+DMAX originally was announced in 1997 as a 60-40 joint venture between and operated by General Motors and Isuzu.
 Diesel engine production started in July 2000.
 The company's Duramax V8 engine has been extremely successful for GM, raising that company's diesel pickup market share to 30% in 2002, up from approximately 5% in 1999.